Low-Light Image Enhancement with Wavelet-based Diffusion Models: Conclusions

 \section{Conclusions}

 We have presented DiffLL, a diffusion-based framework for robust and efficient low-light image enhancement.
 Technically, we propose a wavelet-based conditional diffusion model that leverages the generative ability of diffusion models and wavelet transformation to produce visually satisfactory results while reducing inference time and computational resource consumption.
-Moreover, to circumvent content diversity during inference, we perform the reverse denoising process in both the training and inference phases, enabling the model to learn stable denoising and obtain restored results with consistency.
+Moreover, to circumvent content diversity during inference, we perform the denoising process in both the training and inference phases, enabling the model to learn stable sampling and obtain restored results with consistency.
 Additionally, we design a high-frequency restoration module to complement the diagonal details with vertical and horizontal information for better fine-grained details reconstruction.
-Experimental results on publicly available benchmarks demonstrate that our method outperforms competitors both quantitatively and qualitatively while being computational efficiency.
+Experimental results on publicly available benchmarks demonstrate that our method outperforms competitors both quantitatively and qualitatively while being computationally efficient.
 The results of the low-light face detection also show the practical values of our method.
-Code will be released to facilitate future research.